 All that is quelled, however, by a different, quieter, deeper aspect of my nature, who bids me relax.

-Quite new to me, this underlying sector where calm reigns - and yet, immediately I am certain that it is a real part of me.
+Quite new to me is this underlying sector where calm reigns - and yet, I am certain that it is a real part of me.
 It's as though, in arriving here, I have plonked onto a mattressy local layer of self, a local layer that is familiar with this place.

 It inspires me to issue a confident command to those questions: "Vamoose!
 I'm owed some quiet.
 I have only just been snatched from (or perhaps through) the jaws of death.
 Give me a break, will you?"

 In an attempt to ignore this plea, the old intellect twitters on with its habitual demands; but the mattressy layer somehow exerts itself to twirl a dial in my gabbling brain - to turn down the volume of obsessive inquisition -

 Answers are over-rated, you know.

 An un-Earthly thought, that; or at any rate un-Western.
 And not much like the old me.
 I don't reckon I have ever been the Zen intuitionist type, up till now.

 Hey, what's this about "the old me"?